picnich/2.0-booksluts/README.md

 ### For Release
 - [ ] Populate the rest of the items
 - [x] Remove Book Cover Alt
+- [ ] Remove Other pages
+- [ ] Remove manual Tags input from admin?
+Automate?

 ### After Next Features